manovotny/wp-mailchimp/README.md

-wp-mailchimp
+wp-mailchimp-feed
 ==========

-MailChimp integration for WordPress.
+Adds a WordPress feed for MailChimp for better content control.